bunnybones1/tangle_website/README.md

 The build expects the [`tangle`](https://github.com/kettle11/tangle) repository to be adjacent to the `tangle_website` repository.

-You also need `npm` and Rust installed.  `devserver` is used as the test server which can be installed with `cargo install devserver`.
+You also need `npm` and Rust installed.

+`devserver` is used as the test server which can be installed with `cargo install devserver`.

+`cargo-watch` is used to watch and rebuilt the rust project, and can be installed with `cargo install cargo-watch`.

-Once you have those things setup run the command `./run.sh` and visit `localhost:8080`.
+Once you have those things setup run the command `npm run dev` and visit `localhost:8080`.